Statement from Georges C. Benjamin, MD, FACP, FACEP (E)

 Executive Director, American Public Health Association

 Washington, D.C., Oct.
-25, 2007 — “The American Public Health Association urges all members of the U.S. House of Representatives today to support legislation to reauthorize the Children’s Health Insurance Program (CHIP).
+18, 2007 – “The American Public Health Association (APHA) is dismayed by today’s failure of the House of Representatives to uphold the intent of the overwhelming majority of the House and override the president’s veto of the bill to reauthorize the Children’s Health Insurance Program (CHIP).